Uthred The Viking

 The men gave the all clear and we beached our ship.
 We made our camp that night and feasted on fish from the trawler’s haul.
 We posted guards and I took my turn.
 I was eager to show that as well as their leader I was also a warrior and fighter.

 The following morning I sent scouts out to see if there were any villages in the vicinity, which might be worth raiding.
 They returned and brought good news.
-I village was less than a quarter of a mile away.
+There was a village was less than a quarter of a mile away.
 We approached the village slowly; there was a good coverage of trees that hid us.
-The village was not guarded, and I knew we had the upper hand.
+The village was not guarded, and I knew we had the upper hand straight away.

 We broke cover and walked with purpose toward the nearest stand of huts.
 We were only yards from them when the alarm was sounded.
 The first men rushed us without thinking and died as a result.
 It was carnage, they knew little about fighting.
 Some had swords others had farming tools and my men played with them.
-They out numbered us but we did not worry about that.
+They outnumbered us but we did not worry about that.
+A warrior is worth a dozen farmers or fishermen in battle!

 The only man that put up any sort of fight was the village blacksmith.
 He was huge man with arms that showed his trade.
 They were scarred with burns and thick with muscle.
 He swung a huge hammer, his first blow smashed the shield of one of my men and he hit the ground heavily.
 Halfdan rushed the smith, but was swatted like a fly by the huge hammer.
-That hammer looked dangerous.
+That hammer looked dangerous as it was swung with ease by the big smith!

 My men backed away as the smith swung his hammer with menace.
 I sheathed my long sword and took out my short sword.
 I moved in toward the smith.
 He snarled at me and cursed in a language I did not understand and I snarled back.
 We moved around each other; the rest of the fighting had stopped as we danced the dance of war.
 The smith moved in fast, the hammer whirled over my head and I felt the hair on my head move as the smith just missed me.